apache/pekko/akka-docs/src/main/paradox/routing.md

 There is 3 ways to define what data to use for the consistent hash key.

- * You can define @scala[@scaladoc[hashMapping](akka.routing.ConsistentHashingPool#hashMapping:akka.routing.ConsistentHashingRouter.ConsistentHashMapping)]@java[@javadoc[withHashMapper](akka.routing.ConsistentHashingRoutingLogic#withHashMapper(akka.routing.ConsistentHashingRouter.ConsistentHashMapper))] of the router to map incoming messages to their consistent hash key.
+ * You can define @scala[@scaladoc[hashMapping](pekko.routing.ConsistentHashingPool#hashMapping:org.apache.pekko.routing.ConsistentHashingRouter.ConsistentHashMapping)]@java[@javadoc[withHashMapper](pekko.routing.ConsistentHashingRoutingLogic#withHashMapper(org.apache.pekko.routing.ConsistentHashingRouter.ConsistentHashMapper))] of the router to map incoming messages to their consistent hash key.
 This makes the decision transparent for the sender.
- * The messages may implement @apidoc[akka.routing.ConsistentHashingRouter.ConsistentHashable].
+ * The messages may implement @apidoc[routing.ConsistentHashingRouter.ConsistentHashable].
 The key is part of the message and it's convenient to define it together with the message definition.
- * The messages can be wrapped in a @apidoc[akka.routing.ConsistentHashingRouter.ConsistentHashableEnvelope] to define what data to use for the consistent hash key.
+ * The messages can be wrapped in a @apidoc[routing.ConsistentHashingRouter.ConsistentHashableEnvelope] to define what data to use for the consistent hash key.
 The sender knows the key to use.